CharlieDigital/vue3-pinia-quasar-ts/README.md

 - has fantastic, rich documentation and code examples
 - comes with pretty much everything one needs; I've rarely found myself having to pull in additional libraries when working with Quasar

 All of this means that you can build apps faster and with less friction.
-I have built several apps now with Quasar ([CovidCureID](https://www.covidcureid.com/#/) is another public project of mine) and I find it incredibly productive.

-One key note is that the approach used in this project with Vite loses some of the power of Quasar as it does not take advantage of the Quasar CLI (one of the best parts of Quasar).
-[The Quasar team is working on swapping WebPack for Vite](https://github.com/quasarframework/quasar/issues/11113).
+## More Reading

+If you are just getting started with Vue, then check out:

+- [A Conceptual Model of State in Vue 3.4](https://chrlschn.dev/blog/2024/01/a-conceptual-model-of-state-in-vue-34-using-definemodel/).
+A discussion on how Vue 3.4's release of `defineModel` changes the game for state management.
+- [Vue 3x3 - A Mental Model for Building Fast](https://chrlschn.dev/blog/2023/01/vue-3x3/).
+How to simplify your understanding of Vue to 9 core concepts.